PodProperty: Services

+Partnership

-PodProperty has a strategic partnership with the Commonwealth Bank of Australia (CBA) and Mortgage Choice which has PodProperty listed as their preferred source of co-ownership agreements.
-It launched a co-ownership initiative with the now defunct Wizard Home Loans in 2007 to provide specialised services for single first home buyers looking to purchase property together.
+PodProperty has a strategic partnership with the Commonwealth Bank and Mortgage Choice which has PodProperty listed as their preferred source of co-ownership agreements.
+It launched a co-ownership initiative with Wizard Home Loans in 2007 to provide specialised services for single first home buyers looking to purchase property together.

 In 2007, PodProperty organised the co-ownership of a holiday property in Queensland involving five Australian couples living in Indonesia, the Northern Territory and Victoria and assisted another group to buy in Niseko, Japan.
-They arranged a co-ownership agreement for two friends who pooled their deposits to buy an apartment in Surry Hills, New South Wales in 2008.
+They arranged a co-ownership agreement for two friends who pooled their deposits to buy an apartment in Surry Hills in 2008.
 The company also assisted a brother and sister in 2008 to buy an apartment in Sydney's North Bondi and helped them to look for a second one too.
-In 2013, PodProperty drew up a co-ownership agreement for the sales of a five-bedroom house in Cottage Point, New South Wales waterfront on Sydney's Pittwater.
+In 2013, PodProperty drew up a co-ownership agreement for the sales of a five-bedroom house in Cottage Point waterfront on Sydney's Pittwater.

-Recognistions
+Recognition

 The company's chief executive officer (CEO), Jeremy Levitt, was nominated as a 2007 SmartCompany Idol.